The Pavilion of Dreams

-The Pavilion of Dreams is the second album from minimalist composer Harold Budd and produced by Brian Eno.
-Billed as "an extended cycle of works begun in 1972," it was recorded in 1976 but not released until 1978 on Eno's label Obscure Records.
+The Pavilion of Dreams is the second album from minimalist composer Harold Budd.
+It was produced by Brian Eno.
+Billed as "an extended cycle of works begun in 1972", it was recorded in 1976 but not released until 1978 on Eno's label Obscure Records.
 It was later re-released on Editions EG in 1981.

 Reception

 AllMusic wrote positively of the album, stating that in "mixing ethereal melodies communicated by voice or saxophone with glissando accompaniment, Harold Budd creates a series of siren songs on The Pavilion of Dreams that shimmer like light reflected on the water's surface."